 Looking Up Your Graphics Card Info in Windows 10

-Looking up your graphics card within Windows 10 is easy, and there are a couple ways to do it depending on how much information you’re looking to learn about your card.
+Looking up your graphics card within Windows 10 is easy, and there are a couple of ways to do it depending on how much information you’re looking to learn about your card.e

 Our first method uses Windows’ built-in DirectX Diagnostic Tool, which you can use to read the system information of your machine while detailing information on the DirectX components within your system.
-DirectX, for those not in the know, is Windows’ API for handling multimedia content, including video and games on your platform.
+For those not in the know, DirectX is Windows’ API for handling multimedia content, including video and games on your platform.

 Our second method uses an external software tool, GPU-Z, to read the information on your device, often offering more information with the added cost of installing a separate application.

-To find more details about your GPU, you can use the Windows built-in DirectX Diagnostic Tool, which is used to read the system information of your machine.
+To find more details about your GPU, you can use the Windows built-in DirectX Diagnostic Tool, which geta used to read the system information of your machine.

 Launching the DirectX Diagnostic Tool is relatively simple.
-The tool is included in all versions of Windows 10, so regardless of your PC, you’ll be able to access this tool through your Start menu.
-DirectX is also a pretty old standard, so you should be able to find this on older versions of Windows like 7, 8, and 8.1.
+The app resides in all versions of Windows 10, so you can access it through your Start menu regardless of your PC.
+DirectX is also a pretty old standard, so you should find this on older versions of Windows like 7, 8, and 8.1.
 Here’s how to access your information.

-Once the DirectX Diagnostic Tool has loaded, you’ll see a few separate tabs, along with plenty of system information including the current time and date, the manufacturer of your motherboard, the amount of memory within your PC, and your processor.
+- Once the DirectX Diagnostic Tool has loaded, you’ll see a few separate tabs, along with plenty of system information, including the manufacturer of your motherboard, the amount of memory within your PC, etc.

-The Display tab, in the upper-left corner, has all the generic information about your system’s current display preferences, including the graphics card, make and model, the amount of VRAM (video RAM) within your graphics card, and the current resolution being pushed out by your device.
+- You will see all the generic information about your system’s current display preferences, including the graphics card, make and model, the amount of VRAM (video RAM), and the current resolution being pushed out by your device.

-Whether you’re looking to replace the card, trying to find supported software for your device, or just looking for generic information about your hardware, this is typically all you need.
+- Whether you’re looking to replace the card, trying to find supported software for your device, or just looking for generic information about your hardware, the information in the “Display” tab is typically all you need.

-GPU-Z (also known as TechPowerUp GPU-Z) is a totally free utility, sans advertisements or paywalls, so don’t worry about having to pay to use the application on your device.
+GPU-Z (also known as TechPowerUp GPU-Z) is a free utility, so don’t worry about having to pay to use the application on your device.

 Instead, you’re going to be able to use the program to find out a whole lot more about your computer’s graphics card than you knew before.
 Start by heading to this page to download the utility.